ankan2/spotlight/README.md

 # spotlight
-We introduce Spotlight, a novel paradigm for information extraction that pro- duces concise, engaging narratives by high- lighting the most compelling aspects of a document.
+We introduce Spotlight, a novel paradigm for information extraction that produces concise, engaging narratives by highlighting the most compelling aspects of a document.